Code4PuertoRico/tech-summit-2015-hackathon/README.md

   EventBrite registration is required in order to guarantee seats, internet service and lunch for all participants.

-### Can I enter the keynote sessions with the Hackathon pass?
+### Can I enter the Plenary Session with the Hackathon pass?

   _**No.  The Hackathon Pass only gives access to the Hackathon event.**_